-The impact of a novel coronavirus in the world we know can be described in three words “Shaken not stirred”.
+The impact of coronavirus in the world we know can be described in three words “Shaken not stirred”.
 I’m quoting James Bond here because it’s a complex situation but not a ‘Skyfall’.

 Life has already turned upside down for the countries, individuals, and companies.
 It could be an opportunity to reconstruct both global and personal outlooks, nevertheless the feeling of ineffectiveness in the current scenario there are options to be chosen about what kind of future awaits.
 After COVID-19, everything could be up for grabs (I’m a person who sees half full).

 The coronavirus has had a significant impact on the global economy, from stocks to jobs and emerging marketing everything is deeply impacted.
 The last quarter of 2020 saw the most brutal global equity collapse since the Great Depression.
 April may also not bring much alleviation with numbers of spreading still be increasing and expected to cross 1 million soon, so expect more turbulence to the financial market.
 Investors are more concerned about survival rather than growth and government actions may not be helpful enough to stop the decline.
 There’s a direct impact on demand and supply of goods and services, businesses are also facing reduced cash flows due to slowing economic activity, which in turn is having an impact on all payments including to those for employees, interest, loan repayments, and taxes.
 The pandemic has significantly impacted the cash flow at organizations with almost 80 percent of entities reporting a decrease in cash flow, the survey conducted by CNN showed.
 There have been widespread reports of supply shortages of pharmaceuticals, with many areas seeing panic buying and consequent shortages of food and other essential grocery items in different countries.